Ojo Caliente Hot Springs: History

-In 1916, a hotel was constructed on site.
+In 1916, a hotel was constructed on the site.
 In 1924, Anthony Joseph, a relative of Antonio Joseph, and his wife constructed a round barn one quarter mile North of the hot springs.
 The barn is architecturally significant because it is the only round barn in the United States constructed from adobe.

 In 1932, the Mauro family purchased the resort and managed it for several decades.
 It was partially rebuilt and renovated in the 1980s, and in 1999 it changed hands again.
 The natural hot springs were enjoyed for centuries before being turned into a resort.

 The historical hot springs Mission style/Spanish Revival style buildings were entered into the National Register of Historic Places on November 17, 1985, NRHP ID #85003496.

 Description

 There are seven developed soaking pools, and a seasonal mud pool; each has its own specific mineral content.
 The soaking pools include the Iron Spring, Arsenic Spring, Lithia Spring and Soda Spring, among others.
 There are several other warm and cold springs between Ojo Caliente and La Madera.